c-huang-tty/c-huang-tty.github.io/_posts/2100-01-01-future-post.md

 ---

-This future post is left on purpose for holding table of contents.
+This post is left for holding table of contents.

 ### Data Sharing
 - [Between Functions Within A File](https://c-huang-tty.github.io/posts/2022/01/01/blog-post-1/)